ethanthoma/personal-website/posts/abusing_use.md

 }
 ```

+Beautiful type signatures all around.

-What really makes it complex is returning another callback function...in the
+What makes it complex is simple.
+All we are doing is returning another callback
-callback function.
+function...in the callback function.
+Easy.

 Lets break it down real quick.
 The `list` function takes a single callback, `f`.
 This callback has two parameters: `append` and `done`. `append` is a function
-that takes in the element we want to append and a callback.
+that takes in the element we want to append and a callback (so we can use
+`use`).

 The callback expects the user to return a `Done` type.
 The user can do this in
 two ways.
 One, they use `append` again, as its return type is also `Done`.
 This
 lets us nest our `append` calls.
 Or two, we simply return the `done` we were
 provided by the `list` function, which is also the only way to end the `list`
 `use` context.
+I.e. safety ensured.
+This is why we make `Done` opaque.

-## A Forewarning
+## A Forewarning (aka abuse has consequences)

 The main problem with `use` is that it confuses readers.

-Of course, with time, it becomes easier and easier to parse which, in turn, you
+Of course, with time and like all things, it becomes easier to parse.
+This has
-eventually start making incredibly cursed functions to fulfill your perverse
+the added bonus where you eventually start making incredibly cursed functions
-desires.
+that fulfill your perverse desires.

-Mix in some mutability and you can write code that seemingly does nothing while
+Mix in some cold, hard mutability and you can write code that seemingly does
-doing too much:
+nothing and do too much:

 ```gleam
 let current_ids =